melezhik/outthentic/README.md

 * `--purge-cache`

 Purge strun cache upon exit.
-By default `--purge-cache` is disabled ( cache remains to allow debugging and trouble shooting)
+By default `--purge-cache` is disabled ( cache remains to allow debugging and troubleshooting ).

 * `--match_l`